All Episodes

 But here's what I think about this.

-I uh I I'm I'm amazed, because you're right, they're trying to ban it everywhere, including in the privacy of your own home.
+I'm amazed, because you're right, they're trying to ban it everywhere, including in the privacy of your own home.

-And yet you know how many health care programs are funded with the sales tax revenue from cigarettes, cigars, and other tobacco products.
+And yet, you know how many health care programs are funded with the sales tax revenue from cigarettes, cigars, and other tobacco products?

 I have long maintained that smokers deserve our gratitude.

-Whatever it is, the medal of honor, if not that, a congressional medal of honor.
+If not that, a congressional medal of honor.

 Smokers are being told horrible things about themselves.

-They're being told they are rotten to the core people, they are despicable, and yet they alone practically are funding children's health care programs.
+And yet, they alone practically are funding children's health care programs.

-And we are raising taxes on the sale of tobacco products, and that money is targeted ostensibly for health care programs, primarily for children.
+And that money is targeted ostensibly for health care programs, primarily for children.

 So smokers continue to pay these exorbitantly high prices.

-But you have to wonder about assembling programs this way.
+And you have to wonder about assembling programs this way.

 You raise taxes, you make the cost prohibitive, claiming that you're a do-gooder, that you have compassion.